oskarlh/invoices/README.md

 ### `yarn start`
 Runs the app in the development mode.
 View it at [http://localhost:3000](http://localhost:3000).

+### `yarn start-storybook`
+Runs the Storybook in the development mode.
+View it at [http://localhost:3001](http://localhost:3001).

 ### `yarn test`
 Launches the test runner in the interactive watch mode.

 ### `yarn build`
-Builds the app for production to the `build` folder.
+Builds the app and the Storybook for production to the `build` folder.

 ## Links
 [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started)